 Conclusion.
-We view production effects not as a set of phenomena that need customized theoretical accounts, but as a special case of attentional subsetting theory, where the pecularities of production-related memory are assumed to be driven by the peculiarities of the feature space that production acts upon.
-This led us to reconsider production as a form of memory strengthening.
-As a particular case of "strength," our account unifies production with other strength manipulations like stimulus duration and repetition, explaining how they differ.
-As such, our theory both addresses the production effect in recognition and provides a framework for understanding a broad range of experimental manipulations through the lens of attended feature subsets and their respective dimensionality.
-Our specific application of the theory to the production effect in recognition memory assumes little more than that production results in additional, production-related features stored in memory, borrowing from other models of production effects (Jamieson et al., 2016; Kelly et al., 2022, 2024; Saint-Aubin et al., 2021).
-The assumptions of attentional subsetting theory add to this: 1) that small subsets of features are encoded, 2) that the subset attended during test will tend to be similar to the subset attended during the study phase, 3) that production increases encoding of shallow, non-sparsely subsetted features, whereas otherwise, additional study time increases encoding of deeper, sparsely subsetted features.
+We formulated a theory of the production effect in recognition memory that assumes little more than that production results in additional, production-related features stored in memory, borrowing from other models of production effects (Jamieson et al., 2016; Kelly et al., 2022; Kelly et al., 2023; Saint-Aubin et al., 2021).
+We added the assumptions of attentional subsetting theory: 1) that small subsets of features are encoded, 2) that the subset attended during test will tend to be similar to the subset attended during the study phase, 3) that production increases encoding of shallow, non-sparsely subsetted features, whereas otherwise, additional study time increases encoding of deeper, sparsely subsetted features.
 Numerous empirically observed phenomena are produced with just these assumptions, even when implemented in an overly simplified vector-summation model, but could easily by incorporated into virtually any model that assumes some kind of vector representation of items.
 This account is quite different from the dominant propositional theories of production effects, Strength Theory and the Distinctiveness Heuristic, but embodies some desirable attributes of each.
-This simple view of production avoids the need for more complex or strategic accounts, including suggestions that production enhances encoding of features beyond superficial features related to production.
-Finally, by providing some contrasting empirical phenomena, the production effect has extended the generality of attentional subsetting as a theoretical framework for understanding memory.
+Finally, this simple view of production avoids the need for more complex or strategic accounts, including suggestions that production enhances encoding of features beyond superficial features related to production.